Support

 FAQ:

 • Can I remove scratches from stainless steel?
-Yes, many scratches can be minimized with gentle buffing, following the grain.
+Yes, many scratches can be minimised with gentle buffing, following the grain.

 • Can I buff out deep scratches?
 Deep scratches, especially on coated steel, may require professional repair or a commercial scratch repair kit.